This startup is helping the ocean absorb more harmful carbon emissions

 This startup founded by ex-Tesla, Google, and SolarCity staffers uses the ocean for carbon removal.
 Check out the 13-slide pitch deck Ebb Carbon used to raise $20 million.

 An ocean-based carbon removal company founded by former Tesla, SolarCity, and Google X employees has just secured $20 million in Series A financing.
+(Subscription required)

 This tech uses seawater to fight climate change—and stops another ocean disaster in the process